African Ancestry Project Youth Dialogue

 Resources and Outputs

-*Each participant will receive a physical copy of Worlds Within report; e-book version is available for free HERE
+*Each participant will receive a physical copy of Worlds Within report.

 *Three virtual dialogue sessions